 Discussion

-We observe considerable variability in global ancestry proportions across all three of the admixed populations studied in this paper: the Women’s Health Initiative SNP Health Association Resource (WHI SHARe), Trans-Omics for Precision Medicine Jackson Heart Study (TOPMed JHS), and TOPMed Genetic Epidemiology of Chronic Obstructive Pulmonary Disease Study (COPDGene) African Americans.
-It is widely understood that adjusting for this ancestral heterogeneity in genome-wide association studies is needed in order to control for potential confounding by global ancestry—and the spurious associations that can arise as a result.
+We observe considerable variability in global ancestry proportions across all three admixed populations studied in this paper: the Women’s Health Initiative SNP Health Association Resource (WHI SHARe), Trans-Omics for Precision Medicine Jackson Heart Study (TOPMed JHS), and TOPMed Genetic Epidemiology of Chronic Obstructive Pulmonary Disease Study (COPDGene) African Americans.
+It is widely understood that adjusting for this ancestral heterogeneity in genome-wide association studies is needed in order to control for potential confounding by global ancestry and the spurious associations that can arise as a result.
 As we’ve shown above, this confounding can occur even when global ancestry does not have a direct effect on the trait itself, provided that there is a causal variant elsewhere in the genome that has different allele frequencies across the ancestral populations of interest.
 Although this fact has been recognized previously70, it is sometimes overlooked.
 Our theoretical work (Equation 2) identifies the factors that impact the magnitude of the bias incurred by GWAS models that fail to adjust for global ancestry.
 We hope that our results will serve as a reminder to researchers of the various ways in which global ancestry can confound genetic studies in admixed populations and the importance of ensuring that GWAS models appropriately adjust for ancestral heterogeneity.

 A common approach for adjusting for ancestral heterogeneity in GWAS involves including global ancestry as a covariate in marginal regression models, with global ancestry estimated using either model-based approaches or principal component analysis.
 In WHI SHARe, TOPMed JHS, and TOPMed COPDGene African Americans, the first principal component is highly correlated with estimates of the genome-wide proportion of African ancestry and models adjusting for either perform similarly.
 Later PCs, however, do not correlate with global ancestry and models that adjust for these PCs anyway—a common practice in the literature—can yield elevated rates of spurious associations, particularly when those PCs capture local genomic features rather than genome-wide ancestry.
 Prior work (e.g.,49,51) has shown that PCs can detect regions with high, extensive, or otherwise unusual patterns of linkage disequilibrium (Table 1), but the patterns observed in those studies—primarily involving individuals of European ancestry—differ from what we see here.
 These prior studies typically saw PCs that were driven by variants in a single high-LD region, just as we see in TOPMed COPDGene European Americans (Supplemental Figure S6).
 However, in all three of the admixed samples that we investigated, we see instead that PCs are often correlated with variants in multiple regions, across multiple chromosomes.
 This has important downstream implications.

 Our simulations show that GWAS models adjusting for PCs that capture multiple local genomic features have elevated rates of spurious associations.
 This can be explained by the concept of collider bias (Figure 7).
 In particular, if a PC is correlated with the genotype of multiple variants, and at least one of those variants is associated with the trait, then the PC becomes a collider variable when testing the association between the other variants and the trait.
 Adjusting for collider variables can induce a spurious association between variables that are otherwise unlinked71.
-This is precisely what we we see above.
+This is precisely what we see above.
 Our theoretical work